No, all students begin the Vanderbilt MPH Program in the fall. We only offer a full-time, two-year program beginning in the fall semester.

-- JANUARY 15 Priority Admissions: submit your completed Epidemiology track application by this date to receive priority consideration for scholarships
+- JANUARY 15 Priority Round: submit your completed Epidemiology track application by this date to receive priority consideration for scholarships

-- MARCH 1 Regular Admissions: all Epidemiology track applications must be submitted by this date to be considered for admission
+- MARCH 1 Regular Round: all Epidemiology track applications must be submitted by this date to be considered for admission

 Global Health Track

-- DECEMBER 15 Priority Admissions: submit your completed Global Health track application by this date to receive priority consideration for scholarships
+- DECEMBER 15 Priority Round: submit your completed Global Health track application by this date to receive priority consideration for scholarships

-- JANUARY 15 Regular Admissions: all Global Health track applications must be submitted by this date to be considered for admission
+- JANUARY 15 Regular Round: all Global Health track applications must be submitted by this date to be considered for admission

 Health Policy Track

-- DECEMBER 15 Priority Admissions: submit your completed Health Policy track application by this date to receive priority consideration for scholarships
+- DECEMBER 15 Priority Round: submit your completed Health Policy track application by this date to receive priority consideration for scholarships

-- JANUARY 15 Regular Admissions: all Health Policy track applications must be submitted by this date to be considered for admission
+- JANUARY 15 Regular Round: all Health Policy track applications must be submitted by this date to be considered for admission

 In general, we find that students with professional work experience gain the most from the flexibility of our program.
 Relevant work experience can be helpful in guiding a student in their choice of courses, research opportunities, and the kind of skills they seek to build during their time in the MPH Program.
 We look at each applicant individually and recognize that prior academic degrees, research and volunteer experiences can also be valuable in shaping a student’s career goals.
 In the evaluation process, it is the quality, not the quantity, of an applicant’s experience that is the most relevant.

 We do not have minimum GRE/MCAT score or GPA requirements; admitted students have a range of scores and GPAs.
-We look at each candidate's application and qualifications as a whole.
+Reviewers look at each candidate’s application and qualifications as a whole.